Tests and treatment for myelodysplastic syndrome (MDS)

 The type of treatment you have depends on:

 For MDS that is classed as low risk, you are likely to have very few or no symptoms.
 You might not need treatment at first.
-Instead you will have regular check ups including blood tests.
-At some point, most people need to have treatment to control the symptoms of a low blood cell count.
+Instead, you will have regular check ups including blood tests.
+At some point, most people need to have treatment to control the symptoms of low levels of blood cells.
 This is called supportive treatment.

 For intermediate or high risk MDS, you may need prompt treatment.
 Treatments include chemotherapy or a donor stem cell transplant.